The Pyrenean Haute Route

 Table of Contents

-Tom Martens grew up in Belgium and first visited the Pyrenees in 2008 with a friend who had made him enthusiast about the mountain chain.
-This first exploration was so enchanting that he has been back every year since then.
-He has hiked extensively in the national parks and has traversed the whole length of the Pyrenees several times.
-He has guided groups of youngsters on long, intensive hikes and climbed many of the peaks in the Pyrenees.
-So far, he has spent 300 nights in the Pyrenees, mostly bivouacking.
+Tom Martens grew up in Belgium and first visited the Pyrenees in 2008 with a friend who had made him enthusiastic about the mountain chain.
+This first exploration was so enchanting that he has been back every year since.
+He has hiked extensively in the national parks and traversed the whole length of the Pyrenees several times.
+He has guided groups of youngsters on long, intensive hikes and climbed many of the high peaks.
+So far, he has spent 500 nights in the Pyrenees, mostly bivouacking.
 He has a special interest in mountain wildlife.
 Other regions where you can often find him hiking include Scotland and Estonia, where he currently lives.View author profile